1993 New York Mets season: Regular season

+but his 15 losses were tied with Tanana for second on the team.
+Fernandez was the only Met starter to record a sub-3.00 ERA, coming in at 2.97 with a 5-6 record.
+Saberhagen managed a 7-7 record, but was lost during the summer due to a severe knee injury.
+John Franco was again limited by injuries as the Mets' closer, recording just 10 saves in 35 appearances.
+The only Met to record a winning record as a pitcher was Dave Telgheder, who finished with a 6-2 mark over 24 appearances with seven starts despite having a 4.76 ERA.

 Anthony Young

 One of the stranger stories of the 1993 season was the losing streak recorded by pitcher Anthony Young.
 After winning his first two decisions of the 1992 season, Young would lose his final fourteen of the year.
 He picked up right where he left off in 1993, dropping thirteen straight games where he factored into the decision and breaking a record that was held by Boston Braves pitcher Cliff Curtis, who lost 23 straight decisions over the course of the 1910 and 1911 seasons.

 Young's losing streak was snapped at 27 on July 28 against the expansion Florida Marlins.
 Young allowed an unearned run in the top of the ninth to give the Marlins a 4–3 lead.
 The Mets scored two runs in the bottom of the ninth against closer Bryan Harvey to win the game 5–4.
 The win was the only one Young recorded in 1993, and he went on to finish with a team high sixteen losses in thirty-nine appearances with ten starts.